dilipbalaut11/profile/_posts/2026-06-19-postgresql-journey.md

 ## 2. Global & Regional Ecosystem Leadership

-A true Major Contributor's influence reaches well beyond the terminal.
 Dilip has increasingly focused on organizing, shaping, and managing the community spaces where the future of PostgreSQL is decided.

 ### 📋 Program Committee Memberships
-* **pgconf.dev (PostgreSQL Development Conference):** Serving on the program and organizing committees for the premier global gathering of core hackers and developers.
+* **pgconf.dev (PostgreSQL Development Conference):** Serving on the program committees for the premier global gathering of core hackers and developers.
 This involves evaluating highly complex architectural proposals and structuring international technical tracks.
 * **PGConf India:** Driving the regional expansion of PostgreSQL across South Asia.
 As a central program committee member, Dilip acts as an evaluator, content curator, and facilitator for bringing enterprise engineering talent into the mainstream open-source contributor funnel.

 ### 🎤 Thought Leadership & Technical Speaking
 Dilip has consistently demystified the internal mechanics of PostgreSQL for engineers globally.
-He has presented deep-dive sessions at premier conferences including **PGCon (Ottawa), PGConf.EU, PGConf India, and regional developer meetups**, covering advanced topics such as:
+He has presented deep-dive sessions at premier conferences including **PGCon (Ottawa), pgconf.dev, PGConf India, and regional developer meetups**, covering advanced topics such as:
-* *Deep Dive into Logical Replication Streaming & Memory Frontiers*
-* *The Mechanics Behind WAL-Logged Database Creation*
-* *Scaling Multi-Core Systems: Parallel Bitmap and Merge Frameworks*
+* *Global Index*
+* *SLRU optimization*
+* *CSN Based Snapshot for PostgreSQL*
+* *Async IO for PostgreSQL*
+* * Parallel Query in PostgreSQL*

 ---